pdftables/powershell-pdftables-api/README.md

 # powershell-convert-single.ps1
 This enables you to convert a PDF from one directory into another (or same) directory from the command line in Windows.

-The script will convert a single PDF in one directory to another directory.

 This script takes three mandatory parameters:

 * Your PDFTables API Key (displayed on https://pdftables.com/pdf-to-excel-api after you login)